 In this guide, we showed you how to check laptop temperature.
-Your CPU is the most important component, and there are some good free apps that will tell you what the overall temperature and core temperatures are.
+But, of course, your CPU is the most important component, and some good free apps will tell you the overall temperature and core temperatures.

 Do everything that you can to reduce the operating temperature of your laptop.

 An overheating laptop can fail very quickly.
 At best, you will notice that your machine is not performing as well as it should.

 Use these simple applications to monitor your laptop’s temperature and take the appropriate action if your machines get too hot.